Medical Social Services and Case Management

 The written instructions you use to state your healthcare preferences before becoming seriously ill are called advance directives.
 Before making these important decisions, we recommend that you discuss the issues and your personal wishes with your family, close friends, physician, attorney or clergy.
 Documents that state these wishes include a Living Will, Written Healthcare Directive or Durable Power of Attorney for Healthcare Decisions.

-Our Policy: It is your right to make healthcare decisions.
+Our Policy states that it is your right to make healthcare decisions.
 Our goal is to make certain your preferences are known and respected.
 If you have not previously documented your healthcare preferences, the healthcare team will take all reasonable steps to maintain your life.

 Important points about healthcare directives: